 Parents or other adults should always supervise children and older adults by the water.
 Life jackets or vests should be worn on docks, at beaches, rivers and by the pool.

 Make sure any pools, hot tubs, or spas have a fence around them.
 Make sure the fence is at least 5 feet high or the height required by the local building code, if higher.
-Select a pool fence with a self-closing gate.
-Install pool and gate alarms near pools.
-Surface wave and under water alarms are also available Make sure pool and spa covers are in good condition.
+Select a pool fence with a self-closing gate and install pool and gate alarms near pools.
+Surface wave and under water alarms are also available.
+Make sure pool and spa covers are in good condition.

 Young children should never be alone in the bathtub.
 Use toilet lid locks when you have toddlers in the home to prevent drowning in the toilet.
 Remember, children can drown in only a couple inches of water.